- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Shulton begins selling Early American Old Spice for men.

 - Will Baltzer develops sunscreen Gletscher Crème (Glacier Cream), which becomes the basis for the company Piz Buin.

-- The Doraldina company introduces the Powder Blender for individual powder blending at the cosmetic counter and were used in the Charles of the Ritz powder bars.
+- The Doraldina company introduces the Powder Blender for individual powder blending at the cosmetic counter.
+Later used in the Charles of the Ritz powder bars.